vahinitech/imu2text/README.md

 ### Citation

-If you use the OnHW dataset, please cite:
 > Felix Ott*, Mohamad Wehbi*, Tim Hamann, Jens Barth, Björn Eskofier, and Christopher Mutschler.
 The OnHW Dataset: Online Handwriting Recognition from IMU-Enhanced Ballpoint Pens with Machine Learning.
 In Proc. of the ACM Interact.
 Mob.
 Wearable Ubiquitous Technol.
 (IMWUT), vol. 4, no. 3, article 92, pages 1-20, Cancun, Mexico, September 2020, doi: 10.1145/3411842.

 ## **How to Use**